gmp26/sources/resources/PI7_RT15/index.md

 Many problems that occur in real life are about filling grids subject to particular constraints, for example creating timetables for schools or planning fixtures for a football league.
 These problems can be extremely tricky and are usually solved using computer programs that essentially try out all possible ways of filling the grid.
 Programs that exploit the inherent symmetries can run substantially faster than those that don’t.

 In physics, symmetry has come to play an even more fundamental role.
 The laws of nature, such as those describing how gravity works, are symmetric under translations in space.
 Whether you drop an apple here, in Hawaii, or 2000 light years away, the same laws can be used to describe what will happen to it.
 Similarly, the laws of nature are symmetric under rotations.
-You are free to redefine North to be in the direction of the Eiffel tower rather than the North pole -- any experiments you perform will still have the same outcome.
+You are free to redefine North to be in the direction of the Eiffel tower rather than the North pole---any experiments you perform will still have the same outcome.
 These symmetries are extremely useful: if the laws of nature changed depending on where you are or where you are looking, then there would be no hope of ever understanding them.

 In the early part of the twentieth century, Albert Einstein decided that symmetry was such an important feature of nature that it should be put first.
 His theory of relativity resulted from the idea that the laws of nature should look _exactly the same to all observers_, no matter if they are riding an elephant or accelerating away from Earth in a spaceship.
 Ever since then symmetry considerations have played a major role in physics.
 For example they have enabled physicists to predict particles that had never been observed, but were later found to exist in experiments.
 In physics, symmetry has become a guiding principle.
 As the Nobel Prize winner PW Anderson put it, "it is only slightly overstating the case to say that physics is the study of symmetry".